badeggg/mock-api/README.md

 - touch an 'off' file in the very fake-services filder to turn off all mocking and use full real api services, remove it to back using mock.
   Check [disable part of the mocking](#Disable-part-of-the-mocking)
-- a very long config line can be seperated to multiple lines with a trailing backslash(\\)
+- a very long config line can be separated to multiple lines with a trailing backslash(\\)

 [Back To Top](#mock-api)